leonmelein/ba_thesis/README.md

 # ba_thesis
+_Léon Melein, University of Groningen_

-My Bachelor's Thesis - Seen in progress
+My Bachelor's Thesis for Information Science